codarrenvelvindron/Week-Ly/Readme.md

 ### Opera: https://addons.opera.com/en/extensions/details/week-ly-week-number

 ## Changelog
-### 1.2.1 release - Completely Reworked extension
+### 1.2.1 release - Completely Reworked Week Ly
-* Quotes and authors are now synchronized to external .json file instead of updating code
+* Quotes and authors are now synchronized to external .json file
+* Weekly no longer needs to be updated.

 ### 1.2.0 pre-release - Added quotes in json format
 * Quotes are now retrieved from .json